 - Who doesn’t care about anything or anyone

-In fact, most of the people who say they “don’t give a fuck” are either assholes, angry/frustrated/hurt, or attention seeking gangsta rappers who give a lot of fucks.
+In fact, most of the people who say they “don’t give a fuck” give lots of fucks.

 “I’m pretending I don’t give a fuck by saying “I don’t give a fuck”, and by putting that out there, I’m making a conscious decision to not give a fuck, but in doing so, I’m giving a fuck about not giving a fuck.
 Which means you give a fuck.” – Joe Rogan

-Joe Rogan is right: If someone says they don’t give a fuck, it’s almost always a dead giveaway that they do.
+Joe Rogan is right: If someone makes a point of saying they don’t give a fuck, it’s almost always a dead giveaway that they do.

 The truth is that everyone gives a fuck about something: Love.
 Money.
 Power.
 Sex.
 Status.
 Whatever.
-Even the people you think of as not giving a fuck such as Pablo Escobar, Ted Bundy, ISIS, the 9/11 hijackers etc. all gave lots of fucks, maybe not about the same things that you or I do, but they did.
+Even the people you think of as not giving a fuck such as the 9/11 hijackers, ISIS, Pablo Escobar etc. all gave lots of fucks, maybe not about the same things that you or I do, but they did.
 Everyone does.

 It’s impossible not to give a fuck about anything, nor is that desirable.